How to Setup Dual Monitor | Windows | Linux | MAC

 How to Setup Dual Monitor

 While an elaborate wallpaper won’t increase your productivity, it’s one of the best parts of having a dual monitor setup.
-Once you’ve settled on a wallpaper or a group of wallpapers you want to appear on both screens, right-click any empty space on your screen.
+Once you’ve settled on a wallpaper or a group of wallpapers you want to appear on both screens, right-click any space on your screen.

 Then click on ‘Personalize.’
 Browse the folder where your wallpaper or wallpapers are located and click on ‘Span’ so that the wallpaper can appear on both of your displays.